 Once you have downloaded PuTTY, just start the program.

-You are now logged into your server from Windows.
+You are now logged into your instance from Windows.

 If the new volume has never been formatted, it has to be formatted using